nudeui/nudeui/img-input/README.md

 # `<img-input>`

-Unified interface for image linking and uploading.
-Supports URL, drag-and-drop, pasting, or local uploads.
+Form control for image linking and uploading.

 </header>